ansible-lockdown/Windows-2019-STIG/README.md

 ## Tags

 There are many tags available for added control precision.
-Each control may have it's own set of tags noting what level, if it's scored/notscored, what OS element it relates to, if it's a patch or audit, and the rule number.
+Each control may have it's own set of tags noting what category, what OS element it relates to, if it's a patch or audit, and the rule number.

 Below is an example of the tag section from a control within this role.
 Using this example if you set your run to skip all controls with the tag CCI-000185, this task will be skipped.
 The opposite can also happen where you run only controls tagged with CCI-000185.